 International institutions.
 The World Health Organization (WHO) and other multilateral institutions such as the World Bank are focused on financing and manufacturing COVID-19 vaccines for global use, in particular to ensure fair allocation among all countries.
 Also at the forefront of multilateral efforts is the Coalition for Epidemic Preparedness Innovations (CEPI), a global alliance that was founded by Norway, India, the Bill & Melinda Gates Foundation, the UK-based Wellcome Trust, and the World Economic Forum.
 Gavi, the Vaccine Alliance—also founded by the Gates Foundation—is a public-private partnership focused on improving vaccine access for lower-income countries.
 In June 2020, the WHO, CEPI, and Gavi launched COVAX, a global initiative aiming to distribute two billion vaccine doses by the end of the following year.
 By February 2021, COVAX had begun its deliveries, sending doses first to West Africa.

 Private sector.
 The pharmaceutical industry has been driving much of the push.
 Companies ranging from biotech start-ups to giants such as U.S.-based Johnson & Johnson shifted their research and development efforts to focus on COVID-19.
-While early research into a vaccine candidate typically receives government funding, such as NIH grants in the case of the United States, the bulk of financing for clinical development generally comes from private sources.
+Early research into a vaccine candidate typically receives government funding, such as NIH grants in the case of the United States, but the bulk of financing for clinical development generally comes from private sources.
+In the current pandemic, however, massive government funding for promising vaccines removed much of the risk for pharmaceutical companies.

 Research institutions and nonprofits.
 Many of the COVID-19 vaccine candidates have involved a university or college assisting in preclinical research or clinical trials.
 In the case of the University of Oxford’s candidate, the research team was already working on vaccines for an unknown disease that could cause a pandemic; then, in January 2020, the group zeroed in on COVID-19.
 The Gates Foundation has been the leading nonprofit funding COVID-19 vaccine efforts.